Patient professional reference

 The World Health Organization (WHO) monitors influenza viruses throughout the world and recommends which strains are to be included in the current year's vaccine.

-The UK generally uses trivalent vaccines (against two strains of influenza A and one of B), which give about 70-80% protection as long as the virus matches the strains against which the vaccine was prepared.
+The UK generally uses trivalent vaccines (against two strains of influenza A and one of B)but practices can choose the quadrivalent option.

 - Protection may be less in the elderly but immunisation has been shown to reduce the incidence of bronchopneumonia, mortality and hospital admission.

-- In children, Fluenz® has been shown to provide greater protection than the inactivated vaccine.
+- In children, Fluenz Tetra® (which is a live attenuated quadrivalent vaccine) has been shown to provide greater protection than the inactivated vaccine.

 - The vaccine needs to be given annually to provide protection from the antigenically changed nature of the prevailing virus.
 In the event of a major antigenic shift liable to cause an epidemic or pandemic, it is likely that a monovalent vaccine would be prepared.